 Health, Fitness & Nutrition

-Food and fitness have become one of the hottest topics in healthcare and society in general.
+Food and fitness have become one of the hottest topics in healthcare and society!

-Sedentary lifestyles, poor eating habits, and the aging baby-boomer population have increased the demand for individuals who can help their clients/patients maintain functionality and independence.
-The Bureau of Labor Statistics projected a growth rate of ten percent from 2016 to 2026, a faster rate than the average of all occupations!
-The Department of Health, Fitness, and Nutrition offers two degree programs and one certificate program.
-These are:
+Want excellent preparation for an exciting career helping others?
+Sedentary lifestyles, poor eating habits, and the aging baby-boomer population have increased the demand for skilled individuals who can help their clients/patients maintain functionality and independence.
+The Bureau of Labor Statistics confirmed that the need for people trained in health, fitness, and nutrition has grown faster than average.

 The Health, Fitness, and Nutrition Degree program provides students with tremendous opportunity and growth potential in settings such as health and fitness facilities, park and recreation, coaching, and allied health.
 Students who complete the A.S.
 Degree in Health, Fitness, and Nutrition are well prepared for National Certification in the areas of Personal Training, Group Exercise, Sports or Wellness Coaching, and Strength and Conditioning.
 Graduates may transfer to College or Universities to further their education and open doors to positions such as Teachers, Exercise Physiologists, Athletic Trainers, and Allied Health fields such as Physical Therapy or Occupational Therapy.
 Additionally, students often use this science based degree as a foundation and transfer into medical studies for Nursing, Physician's Assistant, etc.